Cauliflower Curry Recipe (Curried Cauliflower)

 Instructions

-- Then add cauliflower florets and saute for 1 to 2 mins.
+- Add cauliflower florets and saute for 1 to 2 mins on a medium high heat.

 - Pour ½ to 1 cup water or coconut milk and give a good mix.
 I used 1 cup water at this step.
 Young cauliflower releases lots of moisture, so be careful not to add a lot of water at one time.

-- Taste the curry and add more salt if needed.
+- Taste the curry and adjust salt and garam masala to your preference.
 Garnish cauliflower curry with coriander leaves.

 Notes

-- Coconut milk: If using homemade coconut milk, please use the thin milk to avoid curdling.
+- Coconut milk: If using homemade coconut milk, please use the thin milk to avoid splitting.

 - Garam masala: If using coconut milk, add more spice powders.
 I used 1 tsp red chilli powder,1.5 tsps garam masala and 1/2 tsp coriander powder.